 Reliability: Essential for maintaining customer trust, this pillar focuses on creating fault-tolerant systems that assure continuous service availability and swift recovery from disruptions.

-Performance Efficiency: This involves optimizing the use of computing resources to meet system demands dynamically and efficiently, ensuring that the solutions are both agile and cost-effective.
+Performance efficiency: This involves optimizing the use of computing resources to meet system demands dynamically and efficiently, ensuring that the solutions are both agile and cost-effective.

-Cost Optimization: Addressing the strategic need to balance expenditure with performance, this pillar encourages the adoption of cost-effective measures without compromising system capabilities.
+Cost optimization: Addressing the strategic need to balance expenditure with performance, this pillar encourages the adoption of cost-effective measures without compromising system capabilities.

 Sustainability: Reflecting AWS’s commitment to environmental responsibility, this new pillar motivates architects to design eco-friendly systems that contribute to sustainability goals.